bsoyka/advent-of-code/README.md

 ---

 Advent of Code is a registered trademark of Eric K Wastl in the United States.
+EXERCISM is a registered trademark of Exercism, Inc. in the United States.

 [aoc]: https://adventofcode.com/
 [dmoj]: https://dmoj.ca/